ISI-MIP/isipedia-author/README.md

         }
       ]
     }
+    ```

-Note that could be written in a more concise manner in equivalemnt yaml format:
+TODO: Note that could be written in a more concise manner in equivalemnt yaml format:

     name: Drought
     topics: